kdgiddyup/kellyjdavis.com/readme.md

 - _Note_ about `webpack`: Can optionally add a `--config <filename>` to load a different config file when necessary (say, for production time)
 - `watch` invokes `webpack --watch` to track JS changes and `gulp watch` to track css changes
 - `serve` invokes `npm run watch` and `live-server`

-## Steps for downstream dev

-**Prerequisites:**

-1.  if not already installed, install Nodejs, then globally install live-server and gulp: `npm i live-server gulp -g`

-**New project set-up:**

-1.  run `git clone https://dgtlmkt.git.beanstalkapp.com/jsdevtemplate.git project-name`
-1.  run `cd project-name && rm -rf .git && git init`
-2.  in `package.json` change `name`, `description`, `author`, `version` and `license` properties to reflect your project.
-3.  run `npm install`
-4.  if there are no hiccups in installation, you'll end up at a _semantic-ui_ set-up prompt.
-Choose the `Custom` option.
-Use the defaults for most things, but be sure the base directory is `semantic/` and set the output directories to what is shown below:
-    ```javascript
-    Where should we output a packaged version?: "./../dist/semantic/",
-    Where should we output compressed components?: "./../dist/semantic/components/",
-    Where should we output uncompressed components?: "./../dist/semantic/components/",
-    "themes": "./../dist/semantic/themes/"
-    ```
-5.  from the resulting `/semantic` directory, move `gulpfile.js` and `/tasks` directory into the root of `project-name`
-6.  edit `semantic.json` to make the following edits:
-    1. set `autoInstall` property to `true`
-    1. set `themes` to `./../dist/semantic/themes`
-    1. ensure that `packaged`, `uncompressed` and `compressed` all start with `./../`

-      the file should now look like this:

-        ```javascript
-        {
-          "base": "semantic/",
-          "paths": {
-            "source": {
-              "config": "src/theme.config",
-              "definitions": "src/definitions/",
-              "site": "src/site/",
-              "themes": "src/themes/"
-            },
-            "output": {
-              "packaged": "./../dist/semantic/",
-              "uncompressed": "./../dist/semantic/components/",
-              "compressed": "./../dist/semantic/components/",
-              "themes": "./../dist/themes/"
-            },
-            "clean": "dist/"
-          },
-          "permission": false,
-          "autoInstall": true,
-          "rtl": false,
-          "version": "2.3.2"
-        }
-        ```
-7.  run `npm run build-all` to compile initial project files
-8.  run `npm run serve` to set up watchers on semantic and webpack files, and to launch a development server and view project in browser.
-Whenever you save changes to your project files, they should be automatically re-compiled and the browser will refresh for you.
-Nice!